OmniVirt/OmniVirtVRPlayer-Android-Example/README.md

 FullscreenVRPlayerActivity.launch(MainActivity.this,
                                   CONTENT_ID, // Replace with your Content ID true,       // Autoplay
-                                  false,      // Run in Cardboard mode
+                                  Mode.ON,    // Run in Cardboard mode
                                   ADSPACE_ID  // Replace with your Ad Space ID );
 ```